vieuxcolon/federated-learning-ehealth/vfl-experiment-setup-latest.md

 ---

-# Vertical Federated Learning (VFL) with FLuKE
+# Vertical Federated Learning (VFL) with FLuKE - Experiment Setup

-This repository implements a **Vertical Federated Learning (VFL) pipeline** using a Kaggle healthcare dataset.
+This project implements a **Vertical Federated Learning (VFL) pipeline** using a Kaggle healthcare dataset.
 The pipeline leverages the **FLuKE framework** for federated experiments, including client-server models, training, evaluation, and fairness analysis.
+In this file we present dataset raw & preprocessed info, preprocessing steps, pipeline structure, experiments, and evaluation metrics**.

 ---

 ## Table of Contents